Mechanical engineer

 Course summary

-- Design creative and innovative solutions and devices using modern technology.
+• Design solutions and devices using modern technology

-The apprenticeship is suitable for both existing staff looking to advance their current qualifications to degree level, and people new to the sector including school leavers.
+The apprenticeship is suitable for both existing staff looking to advance their current qualifications to degree level, and those new to the sector including school leavers.

 This course meets the product design and development apprenticeship standard.